overvis/opcb-release/docs/User_Docs/OPCB-221B_Manual/README.md

 The configurable parameters are described in Appendix D. Parameter values are stored in a file on the memory card.

-**Note: some settings require soft-reset, clients may lose the connection and have to reconnect.**
+**Note: some settings require soft-reboot, clients may lose the connection and have to reconnect.**

 **ATTENTION!
 Please make sure that the Internet connection is correctly configured before disabling the Wi-Fi access point.
-Otherwise, an incorrect configuration may prevent any communication with the device, which can only be fixed with a full factory reset.**
+Otherwise, an incorrect configuration may prevent any communication with the device, which can only be fixed with a factory reset.**

+A partial factory reset can be performed in one of the following ways:

+- using a control key USB flash drive.
+Write an empty file or an empty folder named `"RESET_CONF"` to some USB flash drive, then connect it to one of the **"EXT1"** or **"EXT2** slots to reset the settings to the factory defaults.
+The reset may take up to 30 seconds, the USB flash can be disconnected afterwards.
+- through the web interface, see Appendix C.

 ## Automatic firmware update